-In a separate large skillet over medium-high heat, add oil and chicken thighs skin-side down and cook for 7-8 minutes or until skin is browned.
+In a separate large skillet, preferably a cast iron skillet, over medium-high heat, add oil and chicken thighs skin-side down and cook for 7-8 minutes or until skin is browned.

 Turn chicken.
 Sprinkle with salt, pepper, Italian seasoning, and crushed red pepper, if desired.
 Add the minced garlic and stir.